 When Should I Get Umbrella Insurance?

-Umbrella insurance is more important as you build wealth and assets.
-When you begin to build wealth or open your own business, you should consider getting umbrella insurance.
-Until you do this, you really do not need to worry about getting the extra insurance.
-If you work for an employer, and you do not have assets outside of your home, you really do not need umbrella insurance yet.
+Umbrella insurance becomes more important when you have built wealth and bought assets.
+Until you do this, you likely do not need to worry about getting the extra insurance.
+If you work for an employer, are a renter, and have only a small nest egg, you probably do not need umbrella insurance yet.

 How Does Umbrella Insurance Work?

 Umbrella insurance is not a primary insurance policy.
-It is a secondary policy that covers after you have reached your policy coverage limit.
+It is a secondary policy that kicks in after you have reached your policy coverage limit.
 It usually goes into effect when you are sued for large amounts of money after a serious accident.
-When you are being sued, the company that you have umbrella insurance with should work with your other insurance company to help you fight in court and to protect your assets.
+When you are being sued, the company that you have umbrella insurance with should work with any other insurance company you have a policy with to help you fight in court and protect your assets.

 You may choose to have your umbrella insurance with the same company as your other insurance policies.
 This can simplify the process if you are sued.

 Prior to buying an umbrella policy, you should research potential insurers to make sure they have a track record of protecting policyholders and fighting claims against them.